scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 the grill master.
 Provided I wake up early tomorrow though, I'll make a batch and bring some to work for lunch.

+### Day 12:

+That _provided_ was the main word there.
+Didn't have any soylent today, but I did make a batch for tomorrow!

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298